-- Existing definitions of athletic injury are vague and lack logical coherence, failing to provide sufficient frameworks for the development of more precise understandings, operationalisations (including mathematisation), and identifications of athletic injury.
-This undermines the critical scientific principles of predictability, falsifiability, and reproducibility in athletic injury research. - To address this, a new theoretical definition of athletic injury is proposed, developed through a process of logical reasoning and the utilisation of well-established tools such as thought experiments, boundary tests, and logical arguments, to determine necessary and sufficient conditions for an athletic injury to exist. - The newly proposed definition introduces a demarcating threshold of tolerance to distinguish athletic injury from non-injury, and grounds athletic injury in objectively measurable physical parameters that can be appropriately mathematised for inclusion in mathematical (e.g., predictive) models.
-This enhances the predictability, falsifiability, and reproducibility of athletic injury research. - Altogether, this transforms athletic injury from a vague concept, subject to inconsistent interpretations and applications, i.e., bias, into a mathematical object with well-defined semantics and well-founded logic, guiding the formation of more precise, ideally tissue-specific, operational definitions of athletic injury.
+- Existing definitions of athletic injury are vague and lack conceptual and logical coherence, failing to provide sufficient frameworks for the development of more precise understandings, operationalisations (including mathematisation), and identifications of athletic injury.
+This undermines the critical scientific principles of predictability, falsifiability, and reproducibility in athletic injury research. - To address this, a new theoretical definition of athletic injury is proposed, developed through a process of logical reasoning and the utilisation of well-established tools such as thought experiments, boundary tests, and logical arguments, to disentangle conflated concepts and determine necessary and sufficient conditions for an athletic injury to exist. - The newly proposed definition introduces a demarcating threshold of tolerance to distinguish athletic injury from non-injury, and grounds the concept in objectively measurable physical parameters.
+This definition is then operationalised into a mathematised framework, where athletic injury is defined as occurring when the damage sustained by a tissue (D) exceeds a critical damage threshold (Dc), expressed mathematically as D > Dc. - This definition establishes the foundation for a formalised and mathematised linguistic system and semantic network, where athletic injury and related concepts, such as injury severity and recovery, are systematically defined and interconnected through precise mathematical relationships.
+These relationships facilitate consistent integration into mathematical models, enhancing the clarity, predictability, and applicability of athletic injury research moving forward.